TL;DR

 The effort of pretending to follow conversations can be immense, leading many to withdraw, further impacting their mental health and support networks.

 This is perhaps the most alarming consequence.
-A growing body of robust scientific evidence, including landmark studies from Johns Hopkins University and The Lancet Commission on dementia prevention, has established a clear, independent link between untreated hearing loss and an increased risk of dementia.
+A growing body of robust scientific evidence, including landmark studies from Johns Hopkins University and The Lancet Commission on dementia prevention, has established a clear, regulated link between untreated hearing loss and an increased risk of dementia.

 The leading theories are: